astropy/pyvo/docs/pyvo/data_access.rst

 -------------------

-Internally, the data access search functions like py:func:`~pyvo.imagesearch` uses a special query class to execute the query.
+Internally, the data access search functions like :py:func:`~pyvo.imagesearch` uses a special query class to execute the query.
 This class can sometimes be useful at the query level.
 Query classes are specialized to the type of service being accessed and have built-in knowledge the input parameters it accepts.
 In the case of